MatthiasGwiozda/shopping-list/wiki/notes/nextSteps/Ideas.md

 - use bundler in build - process
   - Remove the dynamic imports with require(dynamicPath)
   - change deployment - Script
+    - remove node_modules, when bundler takes care of importing them?

 - use fuzzy search to find items easier
     - in editableList